DQNEO/goas/README.md

 `goas` is an assembler that behaves like `as`, GNU Assembler.

-This is just a toy program.
+This is just a toy program to illustrate how an assembler works.
+Acutally I learned how an assembler works by writing this program :).

 It does not to support all syntax or instructions, but  Linux x86-64 AT&T syntax only.
 However, for any input it supports, it behaves exactly the same as `as`, which means it produces the same object files (*.o) as `as` does.